Reviews You Can Rely On

 Analysis and Test Results

-Write speed is the rate at which data can be collected and is the major differentiating factor of memory cards.
-Faster write speeds translate into capturing high-quality video and images without any buffering, lagging, or impaired image quality.
-We separated our write speed tests into two categories: large files and small files.
-Large-file write speed corresponds to a card's ability to record video.
+We separated our write speed tests into two categories — large files and small files.
+Large-file write transfers test each card's ability to record video.
 In contrast, small-file write speed indicates a card's prowess in taking many still images in rapid succession.
-We also measured read speeds, or how quickly a card can upload existing files to your computer.
+We also measured large and small file read speeds, or how quickly a card can upload existing files to your computer.
+These are important if you want to use a card to expand your device's memory, or store games on them for your Nintendo Switch.

 A Word About Bus Interfaces

 The primary difference between a UHS-I and a UHS-II memory card is that a UHS-II has an additional row of terminals, allowing for substantially faster data writing and marginally faster data reading.
-However, your devices must have the appropriate hardware to be compatible; otherwise, a UHS-II will be limited to UHS-I speeds.
-Professional photographers and videographers primarily use these newer, faster versions.
+However, your devices must have the appropriate hardware to be compatible.
+Otherwise, a UHS-II will be limited to UHS-I speeds.
+Professional photographers and videographers primarily the newer, faster UHS-II cards.

 The primary difference between a UHS-II (left) and a UHS-I (right) interface is that the UHS-II has an extra row of contact terminals.